MOUNT ROGERS SPRING NATURALIST RALLY

 Buy one ticket and get three days of activities!
 Friday - Sunday!

 Each year we assemble a wide variety of field trips with leaders who are experts in their field and who are able to make it understandable and interesting for everyone from inquisitive amateurs to accomplished naturalists.
-There is something for the entire family with field trips Saturday and Sunday, an expert speaker Friday Night and nighttime programs at the campground.
-Topics include salamanders, wildflowers, geology, birding, fishing, cultural history, mammals, medicinal plants, general natural history and much much more!
+There is something for the entire family with field trips Saturday and Sunday, an expert speaker Friday Night, and nighttime programs at the campground.
+Topics include salamanders, birding, stream ecology, bear safety, fly fishing, cultural history, edible/medicinal plants, general natural history, and much, much more!

 NOTE: Opportunity to choose your field trips will begin Friday at 4PM.
 All field trips have a limited number of participants and will be first-come-first-serve basis.
 All times listed are actual departure times.
 Please allow extra time if you still need to register.
 All trips will go out regardless of weather conditions!
 Come prepared!

 Friday Night Dinner

 Our Friday Night Dinners feature a lovingly-prepared menu of locally-sourced ingredients, complete with dessert!
 Please join us for this great meal to catch up with old friends and register for your favorite field trips before they fill up!
 The spring menu will be announced soon.
 Dinner is by pre-paid reservation ONLY.
 There will be no dinners sold at the door.
 Registration is due by May 3rd.

 1 Ticket for $5; 5 for $20; 20 for $40